BlessedUzama/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -la > ls_cwd_content writes the listed files gotten from ls -la into the file ls_cwd_content tail -n 1 iacta iacta duplicates the last line rm *.js deletes all js files in the current working directory
+ls -la > ls_cwd_content writes the listed files gotten from ls -la into the file ls_cwd_content tail -n 1 iacta iacta duplicates the last line rm *.js deletes all js files in the current working directory ls -1Ra counts the number of directories and subdirectoriea